 Researchers will then monitor the impacts on water content and quality in the watershed, providing critical data to quantify exactly how forest health benefits watersheds, which could help spark additional investment in forest management techniques in the future.

-This video explains how the Forest Resilience Bond works:
+These videos explain how the Forest Resilience Bond works: